alphagov/datagovuk-visual-regression-tests/README.md

 - dashboard - 3 scenarios
 - admin - 3 scenarios

 You can use these section keywords to only target specific scenarios using the command `npm run test [config] [keyword]`.
 For example, to only test the harvest section for ckan 2.7, simply run `npm run test 2.7 harvest` to only run those 9 scenarios for 2.7.
-You can similarly target a single scenario or however many you want by passing the `filter` flag with some targetting regex for the scenario label(s) directly to the `test` script, like so:
+You can similarly target a single scenario or however many you want by passing the `filter` flag with some targeting regex for the scenario label(s) directly to the `test` script, like so:

 For running ckan locally, it is recommended you use the [docker-ckan project](https://github.com/alphagov/docker-ckan).
 Please see the documentation for that project for details on how to run ckan locally via docker.